EngineerGuy314/pico-WSPRer/README.md

 This project implements an extremely low-cost WSPR beacon for tracking GPS position and other telemetry from  High Altitude Balloons (HAB), specifically "pico balloons".

 What unique about this tracker is that it uses a RP2040 (Raspberry Pi Pico) to directly generate the RF signal using software trickery.
-No radio oscillator, transmitter or amplifier is needed.
+No RF oscillator, TCXO, transmitter or amplifier is needed.

 Also unique to this tracker is that it requires only two common, readily available and cheap components: A Raspberry Pi Pico, and a tiny GPS module (ATGM336H, or a uBlox clone).
 Two resistors and some bits of wire and solder hold it together.